Food processors exemption

-- Complete the required Department of Revenue (DOR) listing forms, which can be found on the DOR website.
-If you have questions about applying for exemptions, contact DOR at 503-378-4988 or e-mail at firstname.lastname@example.org.
+- Complete the required Department of Revenue (DOR) listing form(s), which can be found below under Resources.
+If you have any questions about applying for exemptions, contact DOR at 503-378-4988 or e-mail at firstname.lastname@example.org.

-- Print the completed Oregon Department of Agriculture (ODA) request for certification of machinery and equipment for property tax exemption form.
+- Print the completed Oregon Department of Agriculture (ODA) request for machinery and certification which can be found below under Resources.
 If you have questions about this form, contact ODA.

-- ODA will contact your firm to set up an appointment to visit your facility and inspect the machinery and equipment.
+- An ODA Food Safety Specialist will contact your firm to set up an appointment to visit your facility to conduct the certification of the machinery and equipment.
 At this time you will be informed of the estimated fee for the certification process.
-A representative from your firm who is familiar with the machinery and equipment must be present to accompany ODA and identify each piece of qualified machinery and equipment for exemption certification.
+A representative from your firm who is familiar with the machinery and equipment on the list must be present to accompany ODA personnel through the plant and identify each piece of qualified machinery and equipment for exemption certification.

 Certification of Machinery Equipment for Property Tax Exemption Form

 Department of Revenue: Exemption Claim Instructions